-If you are a parent in British Columbia looking for support, knowledge and information regarding special education in our Province, please email email@example.com and request an invitation to our online support group.
+If you are a parent or guardian in British Columbia looking for support, knowledge and information regarding inclusive education in our Province, please email email@example.com and request an invitation to our online support group.
 To learn more about why BCEdAccess exists, please visit this post: Why This Page

 OUR BOARD OF DIRECTORS:

 Tracy is a mom with ADHD and a parent of three children with disabilities.
 She has been an active volunteer in BC schools for over 20 years, as a board member on her local PACs, the District PAC in Victoria (VCPAC), and as a BCCPAC representative for VCPAC.
 She served as Board Vice President of Elizabeth Buckley School for 3 years.
 She is currently a consultant CEO for beauty companies, a partner in CareQuadrant, and a full time volunteer advocate for children with disabilities in schools in BC, in her capacity with BCEdAccess.

 Nicole has 3 school aged children in the Surrey School District.
 After her eldest child’s Autism diagnosis, Nicole dedicated herself to becoming a career parent committed to the caregiving and advocacy required to support her daughter.
 Nicole is currently focused on the volunteerism and community activism that can leverage the experience and knowledge that she has acquired in the process of securing her daughter’s right to an education.
 Her efforts have included advocacy at the school level, various political levels, and ultimately within the Human Rights Tribunal process.